-The digital landscape is young and evolving quickly: the space is ever-changing and proving difficult to regulate.
+The digital landscape is young and evolving quickly; this space is ever-changing and proving difficult to regulate.
 Not surprisingly, there are sensitivities around how organizations are collecting and using consumer data.
-While Europe has been at the forefront of establishing regulations to protect consumer data and privacy, other countries are following suit.
+Europe has been at the forefront of establishing regulations to protect consumer data and privacy.

 After years of negotiation, the General Data Protection Regulation (GDPR) was implemented in the EU in May 2018.
 The goal of GDPR was to align existing data protection protocols and increase the level of protection for individuals, thereby giving customers greater control over their data and more transparency about the data being collected.
-Europe has set the standard for how organizations should manage their data, to which organizations internationally are adhering.
-Subsequently, the California Consumer Protection Act (CCPA), introduced in January 2020, was the first data privacy law enacted in the U.S. With more states following behind, these heightened levels of data protection are rapidly becoming standard in the U.S. as well.
-Relative to other regions, LatAm has been late to enacting its guidelines.
+Europe has set the standard for how organizations should manage their data, to which organizations globally are adhering.